-- China visa and medical check fully covered.
+- Inside China: visa costs and medical check fully covered.

 - The Teachers’ Welfare Officer will pick you up at Nanjing airport, or if your flight’s destination is not Nanjing, the school will help you to travel to Nanjing and pick you up at Nanjing train station.

-- China visa and medical costs fully covered.
+- Inside China: visa and medical costs fully covered.

 - The Teachers’ Welfare Officer will also provide all the arrival and orientation services listed above.

 - X teaching hours per week

 - X office hours per week (including prep time)

 - teaching AGE GROUP(S)

 - X special events per year (paid or unpaid)

 - dress code